 Once that process is completed, I use Grammarly to clean up any last grammar/wording edits.

 Finally, I’ll follow my first draft editing process one more time, as there’s always something I miss.
 Having a systematic process improves my posts significantly!

 Therefore, it’s extremely important to use simple language that they can easily digest.
 Even though your readers are smart, most won’t want to expend mental energy trying to read through complicated concepts.
 They’ll simply decide to click the back button, and you might never see them again.

 10. Devote Time to Your Headline

 Spend 80% of your time writing your title and only 20% on the text.
 Spend the majority of your time writing your titles!
 A very important copywriting tip indeed!
-Whether it’s a blog post, webpage, landing page, email (this would be the subject line) most people will read your title and decide if they want to continue reading based on that alone.
+Whether it’s a blog post, webpage, landing page, or email (this would be the subject line) most people will read your title and decide if they want to continue reading based on that alone.
 Titles should be as impactful as possible.

 Next, make your text scannable.
 It’s difficult to read long blocks of text.
 Optimize your text for maximum readability by making it easy to read as possible.
 This includes incorporating things like: